NadimGhaznavi/Db4E/index.md

 * Some reports in *db4e* are event driven (e.g. [recent payments](/pages/reports/payment/Daily-Payment-30-Days.html) reports)
 * Reports can be run manually

-The [Reports](/pages/web/Reports.md) page has links to currently configured reports.
+The [Reports](/pages/web/Reports.html) page has links to currently configured reports.

 ---

-# Historical Reporting
+# Data Warehouse

 The *db4e* stands out from other Monero XMR software in that it includes a **Data Warehouse**.
 The *db4e* application is setup as a system service.
 When running it monitors the local P2Pool software and creates records in the backend datastore.
-The data warehouse is used to genereate [reports](#automated-web-reports) and as a data source for the [db4e console application](/pages/ops/db4e-gui.py.html).
+The data warehouse is used to genereate [reports](/pages/web/Reports.html) and as a data source for the [db4e console application](/pages/ops/db4e-gui.py.html).

 ---